What does the phrase

-Most pastors are not going to throw the "welcome" mat out.
-I let him know that contact with any of the young women will not be tolerated.
+Most pastors are not going to simply throw the "welcome" mat down again.
+I would let him know that contact with any of the young women will not be tolerated.
 He might be told that sitting with or being alone with ANY woman in the church under a certain age is not allowed.
 I would probably either personally keep him accountable or have another solid man in the church do it.
-It might be appropriate to ask him to undergo counseling, refrain from certain more social church meetings that include younger women.
-You might have timeframes in mind: two years of towing these disciplines before things are loosened up on him.
+You might also have timeframes in mind: two years of towing these disciplines before things are loosened up on him.
 This, in my view, is fairly similar to the early church view of "penance."

 This all started when I wanted to dig out a good creed to teach my son and to historicize my own faith.
 What early creed would you suggest epitomises true Christian faith?

-I love this idea for teaching your son a creed!
-It is the same thing I did with my two daughters as I put them to bed.
+I love this idea of teaching your son a creed!
+This is what I did with my two daughters as I put them to bed when they were younger.

-I personally like the Apostle's Creed because it has VERY early attestation, though not in complete form: (see Letters of Ignatius of Antioch).
+I personally like the Apostle's Creed because it has VERY early attestation, though not in complete form.
+(See the Letters of Ignatius of Antioch).
 Also it is easy to remember, yet covers the basic tenents of faith.
 My daughters were able to memorize it at 8-10 years old.

 The Apostle's Creed was probably hammered out in the fourth century.
 Our earliest thorough mention of the Apostle's Creed is Rufinus who gives a fairly extensive commentary on it around 403 AD.
 But this represents the absolute latest date, thus we are fairly sure it was intact much earlier and as I have shown in Ignatius of Antioch.

 We have phrases used in the Apostle's Creed yet not in the Nicene Creed.
 Rufinus reflects my thoughts saying, "We shall attempt, therefore, to restore and emphasize the simplicity of the words of the Apostles."
-While we do not think the legend of the Apostles actually putting the creed together, we do see the longing for something simple and easy to memorize without references to the heated debate that led to Nicea.
-When Rufinus uses the term "to restore" I think this is his thinking.
-You can read Rufinus on the Nicean Creed
+While we do not think the legend of the Apostles actually putting the creed together is historically true, we do see the longing for something simple and easy to memorize without references to the heated debate that led to Nicea.
+When Rufinus uses the term "to restore" I think this is his meaning.
+You can read Rufinus on the Nicean Creed.

 Part of what bothers me about the councils and the creeds was the attempt to get so technical.